Crow Island School: Design

 Perkins, Wheeler & Will was responsible for the bulk of the early design.
 They interviewed students and teachers about the project and sat in on classes.
-They had to design the building for the modest sum of $287,000 ($6,160,000 in 11-2022 dollars) in construction cost.
+They had to design the building for the modest sum of $287,000 in construction cost.
 A site for the school was selected on Crow Island, a high spot in the Skokie Marsh bordering the Crow Island Woods.
 The swamp was filled with landfill from two Works Progress Administration projects in the area: the Skokie Lagoons Project and a track depression for the Chicago and North Western Railway.
 John McFadzean and Robert Everly were consulted to design a park-like atmosphere for the school grounds.

 The school has four wings emerging from a central building with common rooms.
 This design allows each classroom to have its own outdoor courtyard.
 Each wing also has its own playground, two of which feature experimental examples of a jungle gym.
 The Saarinens designed a hexagonal sandbox for the northwest wing.
 The main entrance is under a chimney overhang on the west, with an additional entrance for the kindergarten on the east.
 The one-story building is flat with the exception of a 50 ft chimney emerging from the north face, providing a "fifth wing" stretching vertically.

 The school was one of the first to be designed in the international style of architecture in North America.
 Its aesthetics and form, although not its planning or educational model, soon became a template for mid-century and factory model schools.

 Perkins, Wheeler & Will used the profits from the design to commission Hedrich Blessing Photographers to photograph the building.
-Perkins & Will would go on to design over five hundred schools.
+Perkins & Will went on to design over five hundred schools.